 Reading this book would INSPIRE OUR STUDENTS to be moral and compassionate leaders at the top of their fields.

 Grow the Pie shows that earning profits or serving purposes is not an either-or choice and provides an actionable roadmap for company leaders to put purpose into practice.
 This book also highlights the crucial role that citizens can play as employees, customers, and investors in reshaping business to improve our world.

-As educating and developing Best for the World Leaders is the vision of the Graziadio Business School, reading this book would inspire our students to be moral and compassionate leaders at the top of their fields, encouraging them to be cognizant of the impact their business decisions hold on their local and global communities.
+As educating and developing Purpose-Driven Leaders is the vision of the Graziadio Business School, reading this book would inspire our students to be moral and compassionate leaders at the top of their fields, encouraging them to be cognizant of the impact their business decisions hold on their local and global communities.

 Professor of American History, Seaver College

 The Fiery Trial: Abraham Lincoln and American Slavery

 By Eric Foner